csci5832-f23/assignment_3/README.md

 ## Getting Started

-  - Clone the repo, Enter the assignment directory
+  - Clone the repo, Enter the assignment directory. **Please do not fork the repo!!**

       ` git clone https://github.com/csci5832-f22/assignment_3.git `